aurorax-space/pyaurorax/README.md

 ### Testing

 PyAuroraX includes several test evaluations bundled into two groups: linting and functionality tests.
-The linting includes looking through the codebase using tools such as Flake8, PyLint, Bandit, and Pycodestyle.
-The functionality tests use PyTest to test each function in the library.
+The linting includes looking through the codebase using tools such as Flake8, PyLint, Pycodestyle, Bandit, and MyPy.
+The functionality tests use PyTest to test modules in the library.

+When running the functionality tests using PyTest, you must have the environment variable `AURORAX_APIKEY_STAGING` set to your API key on the staging API system.
+Alternatively, you can specifiy your API key using the command line (example at the bottom of this section).

-There exist several makefile targets to help run these tests easier.
+There exist several makefile targets to help run these tests quicker/easier.
 Below are the available commands:

 - `make test-linting` Run all linting tests
 - `make test-pytest` Run all automated functional tests
-- `make test-flake8` Run Flake8 tests
+- `make test-flake8` Run Flake8 styling tests
-- `make test-pylint` Run PyLint tests
+- `make test-pylint` Run PyLint styling tests
-- `make test-pycodestyle` Run pycodestyle test
+- `make test-pycodestyle` Run pycodestyle styling tests
-- `make test-bandit` Run Bandit test
+- `make test-bandit` Run Bandit security test
+- `make test-mypy` Run mypy type checking test

 The PyTest functionality tests include several categories of tests.
-You can run each category separately if you want using the "markers" functionality of PyTest.
+You can run each category separately if you want using the "markers" feature of PyTest.
 All markers are found in the pytest.ini file at the root of the repository.

 - `poetry run pytest --markers` List all markers
 - `poetry run pytest -v -m accounts` Perform only the tests for the "accounts" marker